-Cynthia Arfken, Ph.D is an Associate Professor in the Department of Psychiatry and Behavioral Neurosciences at Wayne State University.
+Cynthia Arfken, Ph.D is a Professor in the Department of Psychiatry and Behavioral Neurosciences at Wayne State University.
 Her research expertise is on alcohol and drug abuse epidemiology and health services research.
 As an epidemiologist, she was selected to monitor trends in drug use for the Detroit metropolitan area as part of a national sentinel system on the emergence of new drugs, new methods of administration, and new use by demographic groups.
 Based upon the monitoring of the area with the highest density of Arab Americans in the country, she developed a focus on the alcohol and drug use patterns among Arab Americans and American Muslims.
 In addition to her publications and service as guest editor of a special issue on Substance Abuse in the Arab World for the Journal of Muslim Mental Health and on the editorial board of the Journal of Muslim Mental Health, she directs and collaborates on multiple research projects addressing mental health and substance abuse among Arab Americans and American Muslims.
 Dr. Arfken received a PhD in chronic disease epidemiology from Yale University and completed a postdoctoral fellowship in alcohol research from the University of California in Berkeley.

 Tahereh Ziaian, Ph.D is a Senior Lecturer at University of South Australia School of Nursing and Midwifery.
 She graduated from Tehran University, Persia, with Honors majoring in Counseling and Advice before immigrating to Australia in 1986.
 She completed her Masters in Educational Psychology and PhD in Health Psychology at Adelaide University.
 She has been appointed by the Governor of South Australia to be a deputy member of Health Performance Council (HPC), to play a key role in advising the Minister For Health on the effectiveness of the health system and health outcomes for South Australians and specific population groups.
 She has been engaged in cross-cultural psychology and public health research, in both qualitative and quantitative research methods for more than 19 years and have made substantial contributions to the public discourse on migrants' and refugees' mental health in Australia.
 Her contribution is reflected in her numerous publications, role in consultation, project management and public lectures.